-When we proudly state, David Salisbury designed and manufactured a new oak orangery for the well-known local landmark that is Brent House Carvery, a hugely popular destination for good food, this was perhaps under-stating its size and presence.
+When we proudly state, David Salisbury designed and manufactured a new oak orangery for the well-known local landmark that is Brent House Carvery, a hugely popular pub and destination for good food, this was perhaps under-stating its size and presence.

 Replacing an ageing smaller conservatory, the new oak orangery is equivalent to approximately 5 large oak orangeries and has transformed the dining experience and volume of covers that can be served.
 Indeed the full length of the orangery is so long we could not fit it into a single photo.